ClubINFO-INGI-UCLouvain/INGI-Dakar-2K21-Challenge/README.md

 ### Genetic algorithms

-Genetic algorithms are inspired by the process of natural selection.
+Genetic algorithms (GA) are inspired by the process of natural selection.
 They are used to resolve complex problems.
 They use operators such as mutation, crossover and selection.
-GA process is divided into generation.
-Each generation is composed of a finite number of individuals which are construct with the best individuals of the last generation and with the three operators.
+GA process is split into generations.
+Each generation is composed of a finite number of individuals which are built from the best individuals of the last generation and one or several operators.
 The first generation is generally randomly created.

 Genetic algorithms are used for a large variety of problems from antenna shape optimization to minimize the weight of structures embarked in mars rovers.